Israeli forces kill more than 80 people across Gaza as starvation worsens

 Instead, Israeli Prime Minister Benjamin Netanyahu looks poised to announce plans to fully occupy the Gaza Strip, according to Israeli media reports.

-Netanyahu’s office said in a statement on Tuesday that he had held a “limited security discussion” lasting about three hours, during which military Chief of Staff Eyal Zamir “presented the options for continuing the campaign in Gaza”.
+Netanyahu’s office said in a statement on Tuesday that he had held a “limited security discussion” lasting about three hours, during which military chief Eyal Zamir “presented the options for continuing the campaign in Gaza”.

-An Israeli official told the Reuters news agency that Defence Minister Israel Katz and Strategic Affairs Minister Ron Dermer, an aide of Netanyahu, would attend a meeting later this week to decide on a strategy to take to the cabinet.
+An Israeli official told the Reuters news agency that Minister of Defence Israel Katz and Minister of Strategic Affairs Ron Dermer, an aide of Netanyahu, would attend a meeting later this week to decide on a strategy to take to the cabinet.
 Israeli media reported that the cabinet is to convene on Thursday.

 Israel’s Channel 12, quoting an official from Netanyahu’s office, said the prime minister was leaning towards taking control of the entire territory, which the Israeli army has mostly reduced to rubble.

-The United Nations on Tuesday called reports about a possible decision to expand Israel’s military operations throughout the Gaza Strip “deeply alarming” if true.
+The UN on Tuesday called reports about a possible decision to expand Israel’s military operations throughout the Gaza Strip “deeply alarming” if true.

-“International law is clear in the regard, Gaza is and must remain an integral part of the future Palestinian state”, UN Assistant Secretary-General Miroslav Jenca told a UN Security Council meeting.
+“International law is clear in the regard: Gaza is and must remain an integral part of the future Palestinian state,” UN Assistant Secretary-General Miroslav Jenca told a UN Security Council meeting.

 On Tuesday, Israeli tanks pushed into central Gaza, but it was not clear if the move was part of a larger ground offensive.